harrisoncramer/gitlab.nvim/README.md

 Add `branch = "develop",` to your configuration if you want to use the (possibly unstable) development version of `gitlab.nvim`.

+## Contributing

+Contributions to the plugin are welcome.
+Please read [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md) before you start working on a pull request.

 ## Connecting to Gitlab

 This plugin requires an <a href="https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token">auth token</a> to connect to Gitlab.
 The token can be set in the root directory of the project in a `.gitlab.nvim` environment file, or can be set via a shell environment variable called `GITLAB_TOKEN` instead.
 If both are present, the `.gitlab.nvim` file will take precedence.